Qiskit/qiskit-addon-pna/README.md

 ### Overview
 Executing entangling gates on modern QPUs results in a substantial amount of noise.
 Until fault tolerant devices are available, ideal entangling gates, $\mathcal{U}$, will not be available.
-Entangling gates will be affected by some noise channel, $\Lambda$.
+They will instead be affected by some noise channel, $\Lambda$.

 ![Noisy experiment](docs/images/noisy_expt.png)